BashPrime/metroid-prime-randomizer/src/client/src/assets/help-documents/faq.md

 If Samus has the Power Suit and the Spider Ball, the game uses the Gravity Suit Spider Ball model when she is morphed.

 If Samus has the Gravity Suit or Phazon Suit but does not have Spider Ball, the game uses the Power Suit Morph Ball model when she is morphed.

+## I found a blue missile.
+What the heck?
+Is my game bugged?

+Your game is fine; You found a Shiny Missile!

+Shiny Missiles are exactly the same as regular Missiles, but are blue instead of red-orange.
+Missiles have a 1 in 1024 chance of being shiny.